List of Pokémon: Design and development

-Throughout development of Red and Green, Ken Sugimori, a long-time friend of Tajiri, and a team of fewer than ten people, including Atsuko Nishida who is credited as the designer of Pikachu, designed all Pokémon.
+Throughout development of Red and Green, all Pokémon were designed by Ken Sugimori who was a long-time friend of Tajiri, and by a team of fewer than ten people, including Atsuko Nishida who is credited as the designer of Pikachu.
 By 2013, a team of 20 artists worked together to create new species designs.
 A committee of five people determine which designs are incorporated into the games, with Sugimori and Hironobu Yoshida finalizing the look of each creature.
-Sugimori is also responsible for the boxart legendary Pokémon and all of the official artwork for the games.
+Sugimori is also responsible for the "Box Art" Legendary Pokémon and all of the official artwork for the games.
 According to Yoshida, the number of rejected Pokémon designs is five to ten times more than the number that are finalized in each game.
 In rare cases, rejected designs are brought back and released in a later generation.
 Shigeru Ohmori, director of Sun and Moon, admitted that creating new Pokémon has become a difficult task with the sheer number of creatures designed over the franchise's 20-year history.
-Each iteration of the series has brought about praise and criticism over the numerous creatures.
+Each iteration of the series has brought both praise and criticism over the numerous creatures.

 The designs for Pokémon are often highly analogous to real-life creatures but also encompass inanimate objects.
 Director Junichi Masuda and graphic designer Takao Unno have stated that inspiration for Pokémon designs can come from anything.
 The variety of animals and culture around the world provide the basis for having countless ideas incorporated into the franchise.
 The environment that a Pokémon would live in is taken into account when they are designed.
 The lei-like Comfey fits appropriately in the Hawaii-inspired Alola region of Sun and Moon.
 Masuda has stated that each element of a design has a functioning reason.
 In some cases, the design team creates a footprint that a Pokémon could make and designs a creature around that.
 Some designers look to game mechanics for inspiration and see where particular typing combinations could be interesting.
 Typing assignment varies during the design process; sometimes a Pokémon receives a type after it is created and other times they are designed around a particular type.
 Each Pokémon has a specific height and weight.